nonnb/nonnb.github.io/src/SmartGit/Manual/GitConcepts/GitPull.md

 `git merge` or `git rebase`

-The decision whether Git will fast-forward, [merge](Merging.md), or [rebase](Rebasing.md) new commits in your current branch will be determined by whether your local branch is commits ahead of the remote, and which options have been set.
+The decision whether Git will fast-forward, [merge](Merging.md), or [rebase](Rebasing.md) new commits in your current branch will be determined by whether your local branch is commits ahead of the remote, and which options have been set:

-For instance, by specifying the `--rebase` option:

 `git pull --ff-only` will fail if the branches have diverged.